lambdaclass/concrete/ROADMAP.md

 while allocator-specific `*_in` APIs use explicit allocator values when they are pulled.
 Do not add an ambient implicit allocator.

+### Scoped References, Not User-Managed Lifetimes

+Safe references are second-class scoped access paths, not ordinary returned or stored values.
+They may flow down into calls, callbacks, and borrow blocks, but safe APIs should not return `&T` / `&mut T` or hide lifetime relationships in data structures.
+This is the Hylo/Val-style value-semantics choice Concrete
+adopts: users get in-place mutation, while the compiler manages the short-lived borrow reasoning locally instead of exposing a Rust-style lifetime language.

+API consequence: prefer operation APIs, owned values/views, handles/indices, or scoped callbacks such as `with_value` / `with_value_mut`.
+Returning safe references stays deeply deferred and evidence-gated; raw pointers are the trusted/Unsafe escape hatch when low-level code must return an address.

 ### Compiler Pipeline Spine

 Phase 6B established semantic truth and validation records; Phase 6C made the